 I have a strong passion for mentoring youth and also helping parents to assist in the educational process of their children.
 So often all it takes is a one on one relationship with a tutor to make a difference in transforming a learning different student into a successful student.
 I want to be that empowering force.

-College of Notre Dame - MPA, Public Administration
+Graduate Degree: College of Notre Dame - Master in Public Health Administration, Public Administration

 What is your teaching philosophy?

 Finding how my students learn best and then empowering them to use those strategies to succeed.

 What might you do in a typical first session with a student?